Julien Ingrassia

 Julien Ingrassia (born 26 November 1979) is a retired French rally co-driver.
 Working with Sébastien Ogier, he became World Rally Champion in 2013, 2014, 2015, and 2016 with Volkswagen Motorsport, 2017 and 2018 with M-Sport World Rally Team, and in 2020 and 2021 with Toyota Gazoo Racing WRT.

-Rally career
+Career

 While starting his professional life as a salesman, Julien Ingrassia discovered rallying and made his debut as a codriver in 2002 in France's Critérium des Cévennes.
 For several years, he gained experience in regional rallies, and then competed in the Peugeot 206 Cup in 2004.

 At the end of 2005, he attended the Rallye Jeunes selection organised by the French Federation and discovered Sébastien Ogier, winner that year.
 They teamed up for the 2006 season in the Rallye Jeunes FFSA team and Julien codrived Sébastien for his first rallies and his first wins in the Peugeot 206 Cup.
 Together, they learnt their work in regional and national rallies and then quickly entered the international scene.